amahi/spdy/README.md

  * `SYN_STREAM`, `SYN_REPLY` and `RST_STREAM` frames
  * `WINDOW_UPDATE` and a (fixed) control flow window
  * `PING` frames
+ * Support for other all types of HTTP requests
  * DATA frames, obviously

 Things to be implemented: